laurenday040/wehicle_app/README.md

 ## Small summary

-- This is a small app where you will see 3 filter on the top and a list of different vehicles under them.
+- Welcome to our small application, designed to make it easy for you to filter and view different vehicles.
+At the top of the app, you'll see three filters to help you quickly narrow down your search.

-- The application was created following best practice possible as S.O.L.I.D principles and Declarative programming.
+- I tried to follow best practices, including S.O.L.I.D principles and Declarative programming, to ensure the app is efficient, maintainable, and scalable.

-- The development was mainly focused on using observables and async pipe so there was easier to manage the data streams.
-- There is small responsive design for different screen sizes, and the library used was `Tailwind`, the reason was because tailwind allow you to attach to build bundle only the classes you used, that makes it a very versatile css library.
-  For testing I used ng-mock and observer-spy, feel like they are mandatory tools that help you make test way easier.
+- I prioritized the use of observables and async pipes to manage the data streams, making it easier to handle data in real-time.
+Additionally, we included a small responsive design for different screen sizes, using the versatile Tailwind CSS library.
+We chose Tailwind because it allows us to include only the necessary classes in the build bundle, making the app more lightweight and faster to load.

+- To ensure the app is reliable and error-free, we used ng-mock and observer-spy for testing.
+These tools are essential for simplifying the testing process and ensuring that all aspects of the app function as expected.

 ## Author

-  * Laurentiu Pop
+- Laurentiu Pop